UFP Industries (UFPI) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the wood and materials provider for the construction industry had gained 1.82% over the past month.
-This has outpaced the Construction sector's loss of 1.62% and the S&P 500's loss of 1.25% in that time.
+Coming into today, shares of the wood and materials provider for the construction industry had lost 0.12% in the past month.
+In that same time, the Construction sector lost 3.12%, while the S&P 500 gained 0.58%.

 Wall Street will be looking for positivity from UFP Industries as it approaches its next earnings report date.
-The company is expected to report EPS of $2.13, down 19.92% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.04 billion, down 12.1% from the year-ago period.
+In that report, analysts expect UFP Industries to post earnings of $2.13 per share.
+This would mark a year-over-year decline of 19.92%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.04 billion, down 12.35% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.26 per share and revenue of $7.83 billion, which would represent changes of -24.7% and -18.71%, respectively, from the prior year.
+UFPI's full-year Zacks Consensus Estimates are calling for earnings of $8.26 per share and revenue of $7.82 billion.
+These results would represent year-over-year changes of -24.7% and -18.78%, respectively.

-It is also important to note the recent changes to analyst estimates for UFP Industries.
+Investors should also note any recent changes to analyst estimates for UFP Industries.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.81% lower.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 UFP Industries is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, UFP Industries is currently trading at a Forward P/E ratio of 12.63.
-This valuation marks a discount compared to its industry's average Forward P/E of 18.36.
+Valuation is also important, so investors should note that UFP Industries has a Forward P/E ratio of 12.34 right now.
+This represents a discount compared to its industry's average Forward P/E of 18.38.

 The Building Products - Wood industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 41, putting it in the top 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 47, which puts it in the top 19% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report